 The photos show some example daily portion sizes for the first month or so of feedings.
 I put 1 of the slices in the pictures out at one feeding so babe can begin to associate the amount of food they're eating with fullness (verrrrry beginnings of mindful eating).
 There is a lot of conflicting information about offering single ingredient foods and then waiting a period of time from 24 hours to an entire week to monitor for a reaction.
 We have no family history of food allergy, so I did not follow a strict waiting period.
 Because I was so used to breastfeeding only, there were days I skipped solids completely simply because I forgot.
 No need to write out a schedule and stick to it (unless you like that sort of thing, you weirdo.
 Kidding, I want to be like you).

 Offer foods when you are sitting down to eat too, anywhere from 2 - 4 times a day.
 Self-feeding babes are still meeting most of their nutrient needs from breast milk or formula.
-Scheduling food in between feedings can be tricky if you're like me and have absolutely no schedule for feedings.
-I feed Bobby when he seems hungry (when he gets grumpy) and did the same with Ruthie.
+Scheduling food in between feedings can be tricky if you're like me and have absolutely no schedule for breastfeedings.
+I feed Bobby when he shows hunger cues (which I’ve learned over time) and did the same with Ruthie.
 That means there are periods he'll go 3 or 4 hours and other times when he'll nurse again after 30 minutes.
-I will try to wait at least an hour after nursing he isn't too full but not yet hungry enough to become frustrated (picking up food is hard!).
+I simply offer him food at the times my toddler and I are sitting down for meals or snacks.

 There is a myth you're probably familiar with that starting fruits before vegetables will result in your babe to like only sweet tastes.
 They already love sweet tastes because they're human and sweet stuff tastes great (also because bmilk and formula are both sweet tasting).
 Start with whatever food works for you (or you have on hand already!).